Dr Robin Lovelace

 - How to make use of new technologies to enable wider participation in transport planning through the development of online, interactive tools (see the PCT and ACTON project websites for examples of tools in use).

 - Analysis of the potential for shifts to sustainable transport modes at high levels of geographical resolution, down to the road segment level (e.g. Lovelace et al. 2017).

 - Developing and teaching new open source software for transport planning (e.g. stplanr and stats19 R packages).

 - Modelling decarbonisation pathways for city, national and global transport systems as part of a global transition away from fossil fuels (watch this space).

 An ongoing project that illustrates each of these facets of my research profile is the Propensity to Cycle Tool (PCT), which has been described by the Department for Transport as “a is a brilliant example of using Big Data to better plan infrastructure investment” (Shane Snow, Head of Seamless Travel at the Department for Transport).
 To test out the PCT please see www.pct.bike.
 For more up-to-date information about my work, please check out my academic publications, my website, and my Twitter feed @robinlovelace.

 I have developed many popular workshops, module sessions and tutorials in the areas of transport, GIS and data analysis.
 A selection of the teaching materials that have been made available is provided below:

-- Spatial Microsimulation with R (Lovelace and Dumont, 2016) is a teaching resource aimed at PhD students and others who need to simulate individual processes over geographical space.
-See https://www.crcpress.com/Spatial-Microsimulation-with-R/Lovelace-Dumont/9781498711548 for more information.
+- Spatial Microsimulation with R (Lovelace and Dumont, 2016) is an open source book and website teaching methods to simulate individual processes over geographical space.

 Research groups and institutes